Conifers: brown patches

 Cypress aphid (Cinara cupressivora) is a relatively common cause of brown patches.
 A collaborative research project between the RHS and East Malling Research found cypress aphid to be associated with half of the cases of brown patches investigated.

 Damage caused by cypress aphid develops in late spring and summer.
 It is found most often at the base of the hedge, but can develop at any height.
 Large greyish greenfly are sometimes found, but the browning often develops long after the aphids have left the foliage.
-Clues are sometimes left behind, including cast aphid skins and a black fungal growth (sooty mould) that grows on the sugary honeydew excreted by the pest.
+Clues are sometimes left behind, including cast aphid skins and a black fungal growth (sooty mould) that grows on the sugary honeydew excreted by the aphids.

 Scale insects, usually juniper scale, are found quite commonly in affected areas.
 These, like the cypress aphid, feed by sucking the sap from the foliage.
 Heavy infestations of juniper scale are thought to cause some dieback, but this scale insect is common and is often incidental to the problem.
-If there are similar numbers of scale insects on parts of the hedge unaffected by the dieback then this pest is unlikely to be the primary cause of the problem.
+If there are similar numbers of scale insects on parts of the hedge unaffected by the dieback then this insect is unlikely to be the primary cause of the problem.

 A fungus called Pestalotiopsis is occasionally associated with brown patches, and can be seen as tiny, black fruiting bodies scattered over the affected foliage.
 This fungus usually attacks weakened or damaged plants, but once present it can sometimes cause quite severe die-back.
 Pestalotiopsis is more likely to be a problem in wet summers.